AnderssonPeter/LoggerHealthCheck/README.md

 services.AddHealthChecks()
         .AddLoggerHealthCheck();
 ```
-This will add a healtcheck named `Logs` that will have the status `Degraded` if any Warnings have been logged in the last 5 minutes, if any Errors or Critical have been logged it will have the status `Unhealthy`.
+This will add a healtcheck named `Logs` that will have the status `Degraded` if any `Warning`s have been logged in the last 5 minutes, if any `Error`s or `Critical`s have been logged it will have the status `Unhealthy`.

 ### With Serilog
 In `Program.cs` add